-Bethunes Gully and Mount Cargill Track: A Forest Adventure
+Exploring Bethunes Gully and Mount Cargill Track: Your Ultimate Forest Adventure Guide

-• The Bethunes Gully to Mount Cargill track spans approximately 4km with a steep 580m climb, catering to intermediate hikers.
+• The Bethunes Gully to Mount Cargill track stretches around 4km with a challenging 580m climb, ideal for intermediate hikers seeking a rewarding ascent.

 Location and Access